johnstonbl01/clementinejs/tutorials/tutorial-passport.md

 #### Profile View

-Next, let's create a new view for our Twitter profile information.
+Next, let's create a new view for our GitHub profile information.
 Again, this page will be extremely simple, but will illustrate how to pull information from the API into our application.

 Create a new file named `profile.html` in the `/public` directory.
 Start with the same beginning template as last time: